 Factor #4: Methylation: Put the Brakes on Aging

 If you want to increase your mental capabilities, prevent an untimely death from a heart attack or stroke, and keep cancer far away, you should get familiar with a biological process called methylation.
-This is a vital process within your body’s cells because it determines whether you correctly absorb and properly integrate vitamins, enzymes, and numerous other chemical compounds in the body.
+This is a vital process within your body’s cells, A it determines whether you correctly absorb and properly integrate vitamins, enzymes, and other chemical compounds in the body.

 Factor #5: Immune System: Don’t Let Your Guard Down

 One way we get sick is by catching something, such as a cold, a sore throat, or an infection of some type.
 Once of the main reasons we catch something is that our immune system is impaired, and millions of infectious particles invade our body.
 You’ve got to keep your immune “guard” at the ready!

 How can you tell if your immune system isn’t working up to par?
 Easy: if you’re getting a lot of colds and flu every year, if it takes sores and infections a long time to heal, or if your white blood cell count is low as indicated through your annual blood work, then your immune system is weakening.
 You can bolster it easily with regular hand washing, proper nutrition, none-to-moderate alcohol intake and no smoking.

 It’s worth mentioning here that all five factors of aging are somewhat interrelated, so the lifestyle and behavior changes you make in one factor impact the other four.